Guided Tour Takes Approximately 2.5 Hours

 Both Cameras and Video Cameras are Permitted

+This 2.5-hour trolley tour is the perfect way to start your stay in the Straits area!
+While driving along in the trolley, a guide narrates the scenery and over 300 years of history that makes the area a sought-after destination.
 The city’s story has always been one of transportation and of being a meeting place for hundreds of years.
 Many local landmarks illustrate where railroads, ships, and automobile travelers gathered in years past, and you will hear stories of a time long ago when the Native Americans walked the land in moccasins and built the earliest structures where the city now stands.
 In the past century, the city has transformed from a small fishing village to a busy and upbeat destination for many visitors.
 The history is part of what makes it such an interesting and exciting vacation spot.

 Visit the Old Mackinac Point Lighthouse, one of the few remaining castle-like lighthouses.
 Enjoy the stories of reporters, lighthouse keepers, and others who lived in the area.
 Learn the history of 200 shipwrecks in the icy Straits and the local divers who discovered 48 of them, and listen as the guide tells chilling stories of the destruction and discovery of those ships.